 This isn’t reasonable, but we’ve all been conditioned to think that we can return anything at any time because of mass-market retailers.
 Small businesses can’t operate that way, though.

-If you really don’t like the thing you bought, and you haven’t used it, contact the seller to see if they’ll accept a return.
-You’ll probably have to pay for the return shipping, and it’s also possible that the seller won’t refund the original cost of shipping for this kind of return.
+You’ll probably have to pay for the return shipping, and it’s also possible that the seller won’t refund the original shipping costs for this kind of return.

 Don’t expect to be able to keep the thing and get a refund too, that’s not reasonable either.
 Be nice about it and it will be more likely that the seller will be willing to work with you.